corpnewt/ProperTree/README.md

 * **How can I have ProperTree open when I double-click a .plist file?**

-  On macOS you can run `buildapp.command` located in ProperTree's `Scripts` directory to build an application bundle which can be associated with .plist files.
-While this approach *works* - it sometimes has odd issues when attempting to open multiple .plist files by double-clicking.
-Typically the first will work as normal, but opening any subsequent .plist file requires using the File -> Open menu.
+  On macOS you can run `buildapp-select.command` located in ProperTree's `Scripts` directory to build an application bundle which can be associated with .plist files.

   On Windows, you can run `AssociatePlistFiles.bat` located in ProperTree's `Scripts` directory to associate .plist files with `ProperTree.bat`, and also to add an `Open with ProperTree` option to the contextual menu when right-clicking .plist files.
 This approach is location-dependent, and moving your copy of ProperTree will require you re-run `AssociatePlistFiles.bat`.